reefland/ansible-k3s-argocd-renovate/docs/argocd-settings.md

 ## Important Notes

 * ArgoCD will be used to deploy & monitor changes to deployed applications.
+  * ArgoCD can send alerts and notifications to Slack, Email, Teams, etc.
 * ArgoCD requires a Git repository (GitHub) to store its configuration.
   * A Private repository is recommended and supported by default.
   * This should be a empty repository dedicated for ArgoCD's usage.